 Many courses require demonstration of learned skills and procedures.
 During these tests, students will be required to demonstrate skills and professional behaviors in patient simulated activities.
-Students must perform each lab skill with a minimum of 70%, including all identified critical elements, regardless of the grade earned in the theory component of the course.
+Students must perform each lab skill with a minimum of 75%, including all identified critical elements, regardless of the grade earned in the theory component of the course.
 Failure to perform one of the critical elements will result in failure of the practical.

-A student cannot fail more than 30 % of all assessments in one course.
+A student cannot fail more than 25% of all assessments in one course.
 If the student exceeds that number of failures or fails the same skill twice, he or she will need to withdraw from the course.
-The maximum grade that can be earned on any practical that has been remediated is 70%.
+The student will earn the grade on the first attempt but will be required to participate in remediation activities as deemed appropriate by the instructor.